aleen42/PersonalWiki/Programming/JavaScript/memory_leak/memory_leak.md

 ### Boxing ?

-According to some documents, the following code will result in memory leak:
+According to some documents, the following code will result in memory leak in IE, because IE will temporary create a String obj, which will have a leak:

 ```js
 var s = 'abc';